 - 1/3 cup rice malt syrup

 - 1 tbsp Chinese five spice mix

 - 1 tsp raw cacao powder or cocoa powder

-- Place Nuttelex (or other dairy-free spread), rapadura sugar, rice malt syrup and five spice mix into a small saucepan.
+- Place butter or coconut oil, rapadura sugar, rice malt syrup and five spice mix into a small saucepan.

 - Heat, stirring, over low heat until the spread is melted.
 Remove from heat and set aside to cool.

 - In a small bowl, mix together ground flaxseed and boiling water until the mixture resembles egg consistency.
 Set aside to cool.

 Once all liquids are cooled to room temperature:

 - Place gluten-free flour into a large bowl.
 Sift in bicarb soda and cacao powder.